pingswept/me30-website/content/notes/pi-programming.md

 Then you can install lots of fun stuff.

 ```
-sudo pip3 install RPi.GPIO
+sudo pip install RPi.GPIO
 ```

-KBW note: Think the above needs to be changed to:
+If you get an error when you try to install GPIO using PIP, try using APT instead:

-`sudo apt-get install RPi.GPIO`  or `sudo apt-get install python3-rpi.gpio` also works
+`sudo apt-get install RPi.GPIO`  or `sudo apt-get install python3-rpi.gpio`

 ### **How do I write, edit, and save pieces of code on my Raspberry Pi?**
 **nano text editor**